ASU/asu-unity-stack/tests/README.md

 ### Unit testing

 Jest component snapshot testing is an example of unit testing (https://jestjs.io/docs/en/snapshot-testing).
 At a mininum every visual component should have at least 1 snapshot test.
+For an example React snapshot test see the [example](../examples/example-package/src/components/Example/Example.test.js)

 Unit testing for utility functions (non-visual) is recommended.